 The pancreas a small organ with a big job

 The pancreas is a gland with an exocrine and endocrine function.
 What this means is this organ helps produce certain hormones that are necessary for processes like digestion.
 It also helps filter out substances your body doesn’t need.

 In a nutshell, the pancreas is responsible for:

 A sick pancreas will affect your entire body.
 This is why a healthy lifestyle and regular visits to your physician are important.
 As we said above, there’s no need to spend money on products that claim to “detox” your pancreas or “cleanse” your system.

 - Exercise regularly

-- Eat more fruits and vegetables every day
+- Add more fruits and vegetables to your daily diet

 - Reduce your intake of processed sugars and flours